betafive/meta-linux-mainline/README.md

   currently supported release series can be seen at [kernel.org](https://www.kernel.org/).

-* `linux-mainline`: This recipe uses AUTOREV to pull the latest commit to the master branch of the mainline Linux repository.
-As this branch includes release candidate (rc) kernels it is only recommended for testing and active development.
+* `linux-mainline`: This recipe follows the release candidates (vX.Y-rcZ) and releases (vX.Y) on Linus' mainline branch.
+As this branch includes release candidate kernels it is only recommended for testing and active development.

 ## Using this layer